-With 38 single rooms and 6 shared rooms, William Temple House is a great place to stay for International students in London.
+With 38 single rooms and 6 shared rooms, William Temple House is a great place to stay for International and British students in London.
 We offer quality accomodation with all the facilities you need.
 And, with Earl's Court station just around the corner, it's really easy to get around London!